DefGuard/docs/about/about-defguard.md

 This approach is **vastly different from most (if not all) VPN/IdP solutions**, which are a simple or monolithic applications focus on functionalities and most of the time is publicly available in the Internet for any attacker to exploit.

-Of course you can deploy defguard in a typical scenario (all services on one server and even all publicly available) - but that should be **for you to decide!**
+Of course you can deploy Defguard in a typical scenario (all services on one server and even all publicly available) - but that should be **for you to decide!**

 ### Incorporating IdP and VPN in one solution

 Incorporating IDM, ALM, VPN has also other advantages:

 1. Internal IdP with 2FA/MFA enables us to provide [**real VPN 2FA/MFA**](../admin-and-features/wireguard/multi-factor-authentication-mfa-2fa/architecture.md) - and not like most applications just 2FA when opening the app (and not during the connection process).
-Even if you use [external OIDC](../admin-and-features/external-openid-providers/) (Google/Microsoft/Custom - which defguard supports), we still use our internal IdP for 2FA/MFA.
+Even if you use [external OIDC](../admin-and-features/external-openid-providers/) (Google/Microsoft/Custom - which Defguard supports), we still use our internal IdP for 2FA/MFA.
 2. Your organization may use just **one account** (login) for access control to all your applications as well as VPN.
 3. It simplifies deployment, maintenance, audits.